chuckstack/chuckstack.github.io/src-ls/success-ai.md

 Here are the AI principles that drive our decisions:

-- Simply the AI tool sets to the extent possible
+- Simplify the AI tool sets to the extent possible
 - Bring the model and code to the data
 - Make the models and code useful to those who actually perform the work